Get a step-by-step guide to creating a new client onboarding system that can be automated to save time and improve client service.

 But I challenge you to shift your mindset.

-Automating the onboarding process isn’t meant to replace or eliminate personal interactions with your clients but supplement and enhance them.
+Automating the onboarding process isn’t meant to replace or eliminate personal interactions with your clients but to supplement and enhance them.

 How Automating Onboarding Helps You

-For example: If you use flat-rate contracts, you’re trading a specific scope of work for a specific dollar amount.
+If you use flat-rate contracts, you’re trading a specific scope of work for a specific dollar amount.
 Included in that flat fee is a set number of hours for project management and consulting.
 If a client has a lot of questions, needs a lot of hand-holding, and requires a very hands-on project management approach, they will drain the project management hours and force you to make a tough decision: reduce the hours allotted to design and development or eat the hours and lower your hourly rate.

 How Automating Onboarding Helps The Client